jbms/finance-dl/README.md

-With a single configuration specified, this does the same thing as the `finance_dl.cli` tool, except that the log messages are written to `logs/myconfig.txt` and a `logs/myconfig.lastupdate` file is craeted if it is successful.
+With a single configuration specified, this does the same thing as the `finance_dl.cli` tool, except that the log messages are written to `logs/myconfig.txt` and a `logs/myconfig.lastupdate` file is created if it is successful.

 If multiple configurations are specified, as in: